carlacotas/google-data-analytics-capstone-case-study-trackA-cyclistic/README.md

 The Cyclistic’s historical trip data is available to download in zip files (‘Divvy_Trips_2019_Q2.csv’ and ‘Divvy_Trips_2020_Q1.csv’).
 After downloaded and stored in a folder (1.OriginalData), the zip files were unzipped locally giving the original .CSV data files (‘Divvy_Trips_2019_Q2.csv’ and ‘Divvy_Trips_2020_Q1.csv’).
 This study uses [Posit’s RStudio - free version](https://posit.co/download/rstudio-desktop/) for the analysis because it is a powerful tool for performing statistical analyses and data visualizations.

-The original data files, naming convention of Divvy_Trips_YYYY_(Q1/Q4), were loaded into R-Studio Desktop and renamed for simplicity and improve readability.
+The original data files, naming convention of Divvy_Trips_YYYY_(Q1/Q4), were loaded into Posit’s RStudio and renamed for simplicity and improve readability.